ioccc-src/winner/faq.md

 Obviously if you want to view the alt code or the orig code you can just open the files as described above.

+## Q: Sometimes the author's or authors' remarks do not match the source!
+Why and what can I do about it?

+This is very likely to happen when an entry was fixed for modern systems.
+When you look at the remarks of the author you should look at the `prog.orig.c` or the `winner.orig.c` file.
+You might also find value in the above `diff` make rules.

 ## Q: I cannot get entry XYZZY from year 19xx to compile!